 Take 5 Minutes to be Mindful this Holiday Season

 Use the holidays to take a moment to be mindful with your little yogis.
-Teaching kids mindfulness techniques will give them the skills to understand and regulate their emotions.
+Teaching kids mindfulness techniques will give them the skills to perceive, express, understand and regulate their emotions.
 It replaces wandering, distracted minds with thoughtful responses.

 Try these two mindful activities this holiday season.